SolidBlock-cn/mishanguc/UpdateLog-en.md

     - Fixed some missing mineable block tags.
     - Added some blocks to tags of Fabric Conventional Tags, such as some tags for dyed blocks.
 - Now you can wash out the lines of a road block or slab in a cauldron (consuming one level water).
-- Fixed the issue that when breaking with an omnipotent tool the block may not be dropped.
+- Fixed the issue that when breaking with an omnipotent tool, the block may not be dropped.
 - Now some of the items of this mod can be enchanted directly.

 ### 1.3.1-beta.1